Trump economic adviser Larry Kudlow suffers heart attack

 Kudlow soon settled comfortably into the world of political and economic commentary, working at the conservative magazine National Review and becoming a host of CNBC shows beginning in 2001.
 He was a CNBC contributor before returning to the White House this year.

-Associated Press writers Zeke Miller in Singapore and Jill Colvin in Washington contributed reporting.
+Associated Press writers Zeke Miller in Singapore and Jill Colvin in Washington contributed to this report.

 Follow Lemire on Twitter at http://twitter.com/@JonLemire and Colvin at http://twitter.com/@colvinj